berodimas/eye-beacon-v1/README.md

 git submodule update
 ```

-Setup python environtment
+Setup Python Environtment:
 ```
 1. Create venv
 2. Run pip install -r requirements.txt (all requirements.txt are same) (optional)
+3. You need to configure/install Redis on your device, look up for Redis installation for your OS
-3. Sometimes you need to configure dlib, look up for dlib installation for your OS
+4. Sometimes you need to configure dlib, look up for dlib installation for your OS
 ```

 Run 'Eye-Beacon: Version 1 People Counter':